qoparu/hh_parser_project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 A project for collecting and analyzing vacancies with HH.ru by the keyword "Data Analyst".
 It includes an ETL pipeline, data visualization, and a Docker container for reproducibility.
-💻 The code was written with a love for data and coffee.

 ---